 If it becomes necessary for a student to be sent to the office, he/she must go directly to the office and wait to see the Assistant Principal.
+The teacher will inform the Assistant Principal of the situation as soon as practical.
 The Assistant Principal will exercise his or her judgment and deal with the situation using a range of options.
 Typically, when an issue has been escalated to the Assistant Principal the consequence will be more severe than what the teacher has already awarded.
 Parents will be contacted as deemed appropriate by the Assistant Principal.